Submission 1: More about Alexander Quah

 One weakness that I have identified in communication is that I tend to get nervous when speaking in front of a crowd.
 This is especially so when I have to present in front of my peers.
 Despite having practised my speech multiple times for a presentation, my mind still goes blank when speaking in front of an audience.
 I am also unable to articulate my thoughts properly.
 Hence, I would like to work on my presentation skills.

-My main goal for this module is to improve public speaking and learn how to overcome the mental blocks I face.
+to overcome the mental blocks I face.
 I would also like to improve my writing skills so that I can be an effective communicator.

 I hope that Professor Blackstone and my peers will assist me in these and I am eager to improve my communication skills this semester.